pblack/docs/content/deployment-and-management/deploying-with-s3.md

 Now you must set up your domain with the new nameservers provided by Route 53.

-Save the the 4 or more urls provided under the record with the type `NS`, as we will add them as the name servers for your domain.
+Save the the 4 or more URLs provided under the record with the type `NS`, as we will add them as the name servers for your domain.

 Depending on your domain registrar (e.g, GoDaddy, Hover, Name.com, NameCheap, etc), this will work differently.